rokwire/rokwire-community/Public Events/guide-public-work-events.md

 Hackathons, Docathons, Ideathons, and Sprints are coordinated work sessions that allow collaborators to get together at a defined time and make progress on a set of issues.

-__Hackathons__ typically involve experimenting with and exploring code, and creating follow-upissues from the results.
+__Hackathons__ typically involve experimenting with and exploring code, and creating follow-up issues from the results.
 The term "hackathon" means "clever marathon", and the idea of this type of session is to find new solutions to persistent problems.

 __Docathons__ involve developing documentation.
 We will work on the various community docs, ranging from contributing to the Community Wiki to interacting with our [API Docs in Swagger](https://api.rokwire.illinois.edu/docs/).